Insolvency rejected due to lack of assets

 Basics & Overview – What you should know.

-How does the insolvency application come to be rejected due to lack of assets?
+How does the insolvency application get rejected due to lack of assets?

-In Germany, an application for insolvency can be rejected due to insufficient assets.
-This happens if the company is insolvent and at the same time there are no assets available to fully cover the costs of insolvency proceedings ( Section 17, Paragraph 2 of the Insolvency Code ).
+In Germany, an insolvency application can be dismissed due to insufficient assets.
+This occurs if the company is insolvent and, at the same time , there are no realizable assets available to fully cover the costs of insolvency proceedings (Section 17 (2) of the Insolvency Code ).

-Such a "rejection of the insolvency application" can occur if, for example, the legal entity or partnership in question applies for standard insolvency and the "assets" are not sufficient (see above).
+Such a "rejection of the insolvency application" can occur if the "legal entity" or "partnership" in question, for example, applies for standard insolvency and the "assets" are insufficient (see above).

-Difference to private insolvency when rejecting corporate insolvency
+Difference to private insolvency when company insolvency is rejected

-Unlike in private insolvency , where the procedural costs can be deferred, this is not possible in the business sector.
-If an insolvency application is rejected, this means that the company can no longer be saved according to the normal rules of insolvency.
+Unlike personal insolvency , where procedural costs can be deferred, this is not possible in the business sector .
+If an insolvency application is rejected, it means that the company can no longer be saved under normal insolvency rules .

 Insolvency proceedings dismissed due to lack of assets: Court's approach

-If insolvency proceedings are rejected due to insufficient assets, the court will cancel the entry for the GmbH's dissolution in the commercial register ex officio.
-If there is sufficient evidence of assets, the commercial register entry will not be deleted immediately upon dissolution.
+If insolvency proceedings are dismissed due to insufficient assets, the court will automatically cancel the entry in the commercial register for the GmbH's dissolution .
+If there is sufficient evidence of assets, the commercial register entry will not be immediately deleted upon dissolution.

-If the GmbH has no assets ( Section 394, Paragraph 1, Sentence 1 of the Family Law Act ), the shareholders of the GmbH can initiate deletion from the commercial register.
-The remaining assets must be utilized in the context of liquidation.
+If the GmbH has no assets ( Section 394 (1) Sentence 1 of the Family Law Act ), the shareholders of the GmbH can initiate its deletion from the commercial register .
+The remaining assets must be disposed of in liquidation.

-What happens if insolvency proceedings are brought to an end due to lack of assets?
+What happens if insolvency is discontinued due to lack of assets?

 What is the creditor’s proposal?

-Creditors can file a petition to force bankruptcy proceedings.
-A creditor petition is a formal request from a creditor to the competent bankruptcy court to declare bankruptcy of an insolvent debtor.
-The creditor petition can be filed if the debtor is insolvent and this is proven by outstanding invoices or missed payments.
+Creditors can file a petition to force insolvency proceedings .
+A creditor petition is a formal request from a creditor to the competent insolvency court to declare the insolvency of an insolvent debtor.
+The creditor petition can be filed if the debtor is insolvent and this is evidenced by outstanding invoices or missed payments.

-If the creditor's application is accepted by the bankruptcy court, a regular bankruptcy procedure is usually initiated.
-In this procedure, the debtor's assets are liquidated and the proceeds are used to satisfy the creditors according to their ranking.
-The insolvency administrator oversees this process and ensures that the available funds are distributed in accordance with the law.
+If the creditor's petition is accepted by the insolvency court, regular insolvency proceedings are usually initiated.
+During this process, the debtor's assets are liquidated.
+The proceeds are used to satisfy the creditors according to their priority.

 How long is the blocking period if the application is rejected due to lack of assets?